lookit/lookit-docs/docs/source/tutorial-jspsych/tutorial-jspsych-first-study.rst

     jsPsych.run([video_config, video_consent, start_rec, hello_trial, stop_rec, exit_survey]);

+Now when you save your code and preview the experiment, your experiment will run as it did before, but you will also get a video recording that captures the duration between your ``start_rec`` and ``stop_rec`` trials.
+To see your recording, you will need to approve your own consent statement: from the study details page, click "Review Consent", find your most recent session, change it from "pending" to "accept", then click "Submit Rulings & Comments".
+Then go back to your study details page, click "Study Responses", click "Individual Responses", and find your most recent session in the table.
+With that response selected, you should see two videos listed in the "Download videos" box - one is your consent video and the other is your session recording.

 **Bonus step**: Use the ``wait_for_upload_message`` parameter to override the ``stop_rec`` trial's default message ("uploading video, please wait...") and present some custom HTML content instead.
 The example below will display some text and play a video.

 .. code:: javascript